What's in this article?

 Then, you can promote your blog posts on social media or via email.

-Influencers have earned their title because they influence their followers with their information and recommendations.
-Their followers truly trust what they have to say.
+Influencers have earned their title because they “influence” their followers with their information and recommendations.

 Maybe there’s a financial guru in your area with a loyal chunk of followers on Instagram who can recommend your services or a millennial TikToker who is sharing their home search journey and giving you a shout-out for your helpful homebuyer checklist.